Vivo is finally launching a new mid-range phone Vivo Y70 on the European market and we can now see if it will outrun its rivals in Xiaomi or Huawei.

-The phone with its 161 x 74,1 x 7,8 mm dimension will fit well in hand, mostly thanks to an average thickness, as the phone manufactures have finally accepted the truth that we don’t really need 1mm razor blades-like thin phones.
+The phone with its 161 x 74,1 x 7,8 mm dimension will fit well in hand, mostly thanks to an average thickness, as the phone manufacturers have finally accepted the truth that we don’t really need a 1mm razor blades-like thin phones.
 Even though 171g weight doesn’t put the phone in the ultralight category, it won’t certainly be too noticeable.

 There is also a black colour variant for those who don’t like the shiny pearl blue.
 The phone also comes with a protection foil already applied on its screen and a protective silicone case in the box.

 Vivo Y70: Hardware

 The Vivo Y70’s dominating factor is a 6,44″ AMOLED display with FullHD (1080 x 2400) resolution at a satisfying 409 ppi (pixels per inch).
 The display itself supports an HDR enhancement and brightness of 412 nits with a 2 000 000:1 contrast ratio, which will surely come in handy in outdoor use.
 The display is slightly curved with wide viewing angles.
 According to many reviewers, the used display panel is truly among the best in the mid-range category.